openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/mxnet_specific/Convert_Style_Transfer_From_MXNet.md

 pip3 install --user scikit-image
 ```

-**Step 3**: Download the pre-trained [VGG19 model](https://github.com/dmlc/web-data/raw/master/mxnet/neural-style/model/vgg19.params) and save it to the root directory of the cloned repository.
+**Step 3**: Download the pretrained [VGG19 model](https://github.com/dmlc/web-data/raw/master/mxnet/neural-style/model/vgg19.params) and save it to the root directory of the cloned repository.
 The sample expects the model *`vgg19.params`* file to be in that directory.<br>

 **Step 4**: Modify source code files of style transfer sample from cloned repository:<br>